GLOBAL MARKETS-Asia stocks stagger into September as dollar spikes

 SYDNEY, Sept 1 (Reuters) - Asian stocks slid and the dollar spiked on Thursday as investors greeted September by selling everything that was not nailed down after a month battered by concerns about aggressive rate hikes from global policymakers.

-Tech stocks took a hit, dragged lower by a 6.6% after-hour plunge in chip designer Nvidia Corp NVDA.O, after U.S. officials told the company to stop exporting two top computing chips for artificial-intelligence work to China.

-Regional purchasing managers' indexes from South Korea, Japan and China on Thursday all pointed to slowing global economic activity as high inflation, rising interest rates and the war in Ukraine took a heavy toll.
+Regional purchasing managers' indexes from South Korea, Japan and China on Thursday all pointed to slowing global economic activity as rising interest rates, high inflation, the war in Ukraine and China's COVID curbs took a heavy toll.

 "August has been a terrible month for balance fund investors with no diversification gains from holding a portfolio of equities and bonds," Rodrigo Catril, senior FX strategist at National Australia Bank, said in a note to clients.